ryandawsonuk/AgileTeamworkGame/README.md

 ## When/How to Use

-The tool is based on the principles of 'The Five Dysfunctions of a Team' and observations about how Agile teamwork can degenerate (especially into so-called 'Dark Scrum').

-The tool has similarities to [other exercises based on The Five Dysfunctions](https://buscreative.blogspot.com/2017/03/overcoming-five-dysfunctions-of-team.html), especially those geared towards engaging openly and constructively in disagreements (i.e. not getting personal and acknowledging differences of opinion).
-But the tool is tailored to an Agile context and will likely trigger reactions where team members see situations through the lens of their role and previous experience.
+The tool has similarities to [other exercises based on The Five Dysfunctions](https://buscreative.blogspot.com/2017/03/overcoming-five-dysfunctions-of-team.html), especially those geared towards constructive conflict.
 Building trust in a team is a pre-requisite for safe conflict.
 It is at the foundation of the Five Dysfunctions pyramid.

 ![Snapshot Image](images/fivedysfunctionsdiagram.jpg)